-Nearly half of all respondents report having had an HIV test, with slightly fewer of those with no disability saying they have had a test for HIV compared to those with disabilities.
+Nearly 40% of respondents with severe disability report having had an HIV test.
+Slightly fewer of those (33.1%) with no disability saying they have had a test for HIV compared to those with moderate disabilities (38.2%).

 HIV test